mpalettan/GettingCleaningDataProject/CodeBook.md

 filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-**VARIATION - Code book**
+#VARIATION - Code book
-Tidy data set with only the measurements on the mean and standard deviation for each measurement
+##Tidy data set with only the measurements on the mean and standard deviation for each measurement

-Data Set: TotalTidyData.txt
+##Data Set: TotalTidyData.txt

-**Notes:**
+#Notes:
-- Features are normalized and bounded within [-1,1].
+## Features are normalized and bounded within [-1,1].
-- Units used for the measurements are:
+## Units used for the measurements are:
-  . m/seg2  - body and gravity accelerations
+### m/seg2  - body and gravity accelerations
-  . rad/seg - angular velocity.
+### rad/seg - angular velocity.

  N | Variable name | Desciption